 These are three commonly used metrics to calculate the real estate investment returns.
 Find out their differences and determine which to use to evaluate your investments!

 For real estate investors, syndicators and others involved in the field, investment terminology can appear to be an alphabet soup of mysterious acronyms.
 There are three in particular that are related to the return on real estate investments, and each has its own unique meaning and purpose.
-They include Cash Yield (a.k.a.
-Cash-on-Cash Return), IRR, which is an abbreviation for Internal Rate of Return, and Equity Multiple.
-RealVantage will discuss the differences of each and how they apply when exploring real estate investments.
+They are Cash Yield (also known as the Cash-on-Cash Return), Internal Rate of Return, and Equity Multiple.
+Read on to learn their differences and how they could help you when exploring real estate investments.

 Internal Rate Return

-In more simple terms, it is the rate at which a real estate investment grows but it also factors in the time sensitive compounded annual rate of return.
-One of the keys to IRR analysis, though, is realising that timing plays an important role.
-The time or duration of the investment hold period and the timing that cash distributions are paid to investors both have a big influence on this equation.
+In simpler terms, IRR is the annual rate of growth on your capital that a real estate investment opportunity is expected to generate over its life.
+Keys to understanding IRR analysis is realising that timing plays an important role.
+Both the duration of the investment period and the timing of cash distributions paid to investors have a substantial influence on the IRR value.